trendmicro/cloudone-community/Conformity/Integration/aws-cf-well-architected-review-tool/README.md

 - Step 2: Run the `sync.py` script with the appropriate values:
   `sync.py --stackName STACKNAME`

+## Resources

+The sync tool will set up the following resources in your AWS account:

+- 3 AWS SSM Parameters
+- 1 AWS Secrets Manager Secret
+- 3 AWS IAM Customer-managed Policies
+- 2 AWS IAM Roles
+- 1 AWS Lambda Function

-# Questions, Commentaries or Improvements
+## Questions, Commentaries or Improvements

-Raise an issue, question or PR
+Raise an issue, question or PR.